Dear Lisa-Marie…AKA “Mom,”

 Every day you have always put others first.
-Your siblings, your parents, my dad, Dad’s parents, me, and my brother have always felt your love and support.
+Your siblings, your parents, my dad, Dad’s parents, my brother and I–we have always felt your love and support.
 You amaze me with your seemingly unending ability to make the people in your life happy.
-And now, you are putting the artisans and craftsmen that we support ahead of your own wants and needs.
+And now, you are putting the artists and craftsmen that we support ahead of your own wants and needs.
 This post is to say that it does not go unnoticed.
 Nor has everything you have done for me in my life gone unnoticed.

 I remember being little and helping you paint little wooden cat and dog heads to add to your work.
 You taught me what it was to help contribute to the family.